In 1969, interior designer Julie Hodgess bought a builder’s yard in Holland Park, with plans to turn it into a restaurant.

 The only reason they stopped coming?
 The place closed in 2015.

 It’s been completely refurbished from top to bottom by Julie herself.
-She’s keeping the stained glass windows, and the gothic wood carvings, and most importantly: the concealed dining spaces hidden by curtains, mirrors, and well-placed plants.
+She’s kept the stained glass windows, and the gothic wood carvings, and most importantly: the concealed dining spaces hidden by curtains, mirrors, and well-placed plants.
 It’s still nevertheless quite light, and there are regular bursts of colour coming from the soft, plush chairs, upholstered in intricate Pakistani kilim tapestry.

-The kitchen’s getting an upgrade too, with Michelin Star-winning chef Shay Cooper (who ran the dining room at The Goring before Nathan Outlaw took over) serving up a modern British menu of interesting dishes like buttermilk fried quail; a verdant, deep green bowl of charred kale risotto topped with some crab; and some glazed ox cheek and aged sirloin of beef.
-And to complete the look, the bar will be promoted to a champagne bar.
-Which is useful…
+The kitchen’s been upgraded too, with Michelin Star-winning chef Shay Cooper (who ran the dining room at The Goring before Nathan Outlaw took over) serving up a modern British menu of interesting dishes like buttermilk fried quail; a verdant, deep green bowl of charred kale risotto topped with some crab; and some glazed ox cheek with aged sirloin of beef.
+For dessert, you can’t beat the fig leaf panna cotta.

 Julie’s | 135 Portland Road, W11 4LW

 Like old-school celeb haunts?
 Make a visit to Daphne’s